puppetlabs/puppet-docs/source/guides/techniques.markdown

 ## How Can I Manage Whole Directories of Files Without Explicitly Listing the Files?

-The file type has a parameter recurse which can be used to synchronize the contents of a target directory recursively with a chosen source.
+The file type has a "recurse" attribute, which can be used to synchronize the contents of a target directory recursively with a chosen source.
 In the example below, the entire /etc/httpd/conf.d directory is synchronized recursively with the copy on the server: